TimParkSource/changeCalculator/README.md

 * **Greedy Algorithm**

 That's it for now.
 It's a solid algorithm though there are more optimal ones out there.
-Should work unless you run out of some denominations.
+Should work unless you run out of money.